 Open-City arranges and accompanies pupils and their teachers to visit an inspiring London building together with a built environment professional and a member of our education team who provide specialist knowledge and learning activities.

 Visits are then followed up by creative classroom workshops with built environment professionals going into the classroom and helping pupils develop their designs, focusing on model making and drawing.
-Finally, pupils enter the inter-school competition and at the awards ceremony winning pupils' models and designs are displayed and pupils, teachers and parents are invited to this event.
+Finally, pupils enter the inter-school competition and winning designs are displayed and celebrated at the awards ceremony, which all participants are invited to.

 “‘I like the way the programme gives opportunities to children who might not have them.
 Very interactive project and very fun!’”